apache/spark/TESTING.rst

 If you need to set up some external resources for your tests (for example compute instances in Google Cloud) you should set them up and teardown in the setUp/tearDown methods of your tests.
-Since those resources might be slow to create you might want to add some helpers that set them up and tear them down separately via manual operations.
+Since those resources might be slow to create, you might want to add some helpers that set them up and tear them down separately via manual operations.
 This way you can iterate on the tests without waiting for setUp and tearDown with every test.